AlexSunner/memoree/README.md

 - I used Codeanywhere as the code editor.

+### Balsamiq Wireframes

+- Balsamiq was used to create the wireframes.

 ### WC3 Markup Validation Service

 - Used to validate the entire HTML code that is being used in this project.